nodemcu/nodemcu-firmware/docs/index.md

 ## Releases

-This project uses two main branches, `master` and `dev`. `dev` is actively worked on and it's also where PRs should be created against. `master` thus can be considered "stable" even though there are no automated regression tests.
-The goal is to merge back to `master` roughly every 2 months.
+This project uses two main branches, `release` and `dev`. `dev` is actively worked on and it's also where PRs should be created against. `release` thus can be considered "stable" even though there are no automated regression tests.
+The goal is to merge back to `release` roughly every 2 months.
 Depending on the current "heat" (issues, PRs) we accept changes to `dev` for 5-6 weeks and then hold back for 2-3 weeks before the next snap is completed.

-A new tag is created every time `dev` is merged back to `master`.
+A new tag is created every time `dev` is merged back to `release` branch.
 They are listed in the [releases section on GitHub](https://github.com/nodemcu/nodemcu-firmware/releases).
-Tag names follow the `<SDK-version>-master_yyyymmdd` pattern.
+Tag names follow the `<SDK-version>-release_yyyymmdd` pattern.

 ## Up-To-Date Documentation
 At the moment the only up-to-date documentation maintained by the current NodeMCU team is in English.
 It is part of the source code repository (`/docs` subfolder) and kept in sync with the code.